The Staffordshire Bull Terrier’s strength and determination require an owner who can work with him in a firm but gentle manner.

 How Much Exercise Does a Staffordshire Bull Terrier Need?

-Staffordshire Bull Terriers don’t like being left on their own for long periods of time.
+Staffordshire Bull Terriers don’t like being left on their own for long periods.

 They love being with the family and require a daily walk for at least 20 minutes.